ImperialDesSoc/handbook/source/assessment.rst

 If you want the School to take these circumstances into account, you must submit a **MC Form within 5 working days of the assessment date/deadline**.

-1. All requests for mitigation should be made on the relevant form:
+1. **All requests for mitigation should be made on the relevant form**:

   a.
 For major examinations, pieces of coursework and projects, and difficulties impacting upon a substantial part of the academic year, use form marked ‘MAJOR’.